How to improve Sperm Quality

 - Men who are looking for a cheaper alternative to IVF

 - Men who want to take control over their health and fertility

 - Men who want to take their fertility into their own hands and be proactive

 - Couples who are looking for a quick fix.

 - If you are not prepared to make some dietary/lifestyle changes.

 How does the Natural Fertility Program work?

 We schedule your initial appointment.
 You can come in person or talk via Skype if you live interstate.
-We will go through your medical history and we will prescribe herbs, homeopathic medicines and supplements, depending on what is required.
-We will post everything to you including instructions if you live interstate.
-Once you receive everything we will schedule another appointment to discuss the treatment plan.
+We will go through your medical history and I will prescribe homeopathic medicines tailored to your needs, and supplements, depending on what is required.
+Those will be posted to you including instructions if you live interstate.
+Once you receive the medicines we will schedule another appointment to discuss the treatment plan.

 In between appointments